conduktor/conduktor-docs/docs/platform/get-started/installation/hardware.md

  - **Alerting Unavailability**: In the event of a Cortex failure, alerting functionality inside Console will not be present until the container is restarted.
  - **No Redundancy**: Without a multi-node or clustered setup for Cortex, the system lacks the resilience and failover capabilities that are present in other components like Console and PostgreSQL.

+#### Database Connection Fail-over

+Console does not currently support using multiple database URLs in configuration to achieve high availability (HA).
+For example, [Connection Fail-over](https://jdbc.postgresql.org/documentation/use/#connection-fail-over) as seen in the case of PostgreSQL.

+While this is something we are actively investigating, we recommend instead that you configure an HA Postgres database using solutions such as:

+ - [**Patroni**](https://www.cybertec-postgresql.com/en/patroni-setting-up-a-highly-available-postgresql-cluster/): Automates Postgres replication and failover.
+ - **PgBouncer** or **HAProxy**: For connection pooling and distributing connections across multiple Postgres instances.
+ - **Cloud-managed solutions**: Managed Postgres services like AWS RDS, Google Cloud SQL, or Azure Database for PostgreSQL often provide built-in HA.

+In either case, you should specify the single connection URL (e.g. the endpoint of PgBouncer or HAProxy) in the Conduktor Console database configuration.